godot-rust/gdnative-book/src/faq/code.md

 ```

-## Is it possible to set subproperties of a Godot type, such as a Material?
+## Is it possible to set subproperties of a Godot type, such as a `Material`?

-Yes, it is possible to set this, but it will depend on the type.
+Yes, it is possible, but it will depend on the type.

-For example, with [`SpatialMaterial`](https://docs.rs/gdnative/latest/gdnative/api/struct.SpatialMaterial.html) when you need to set an `albedo_texture` onto the material, it will be necessary to use the generic [`set_texture`](https://docs.rs/gdnative/latest/gdnative/api/struct.SpatialMaterial.html#method.set_texture) function with the parameter index.
+For example, when you need to set an `albedo_texture` on the [`SpatialMaterial`](https://docs.rs/gdnative/latest/gdnative/api/struct.SpatialMaterial.html), it will be necessary to use the generic [`set_texture()`](https://docs.rs/gdnative/latest/gdnative/api/struct.SpatialMaterial.html#method.set_texture) function with the parameter `index`.

-While a similar case applies for [`ShaderMaterial`](https://docs.rs/gdnative/latest/gdnative/api/shader_material/struct.ShaderMaterial.html) in the case of shader material, to set the shader parameters, you will need to use the [`set_param`](https://docs.rs/gdnative/latest/gdnative/api/shader_material/struct.ShaderMaterial.html#method.set_shader_param) method with the relevant parameter name and value.
+While a similar case applies for [`ShaderMaterial`](https://docs.rs/gdnative/latest/gdnative/api/struct.ShaderMaterial.html) in the case of shader material, to set the shader parameters, you will need to use the [`set_param()`](https://docs.rs/gdnative/latest/gdnative/api/struct.ShaderMaterial.html#method.set_shader_param) method with the relevant parameter name and value.

 Direct access to such properties is planned in [godot-rust/godot-rust#689](https://github.com/godot-rust/godot-rust/issues/689).

-## What is the godot-rust equivalent of `preload`?
+## What is the Rust equivalent of `preload`?

 Unfortunately, there is no equivalent to preload in languages other than GDScript, because preload is GDScript-specific magic that works at compile time.
 If you read the official documentation on preload, it says: